thebigcrunch/TheBigDocs/VISUALIZATIONS.md

 `TBC.vizzy({onChange, onConfig})`

-* `onChange` (function(inputs))
+- `onChange` (function(inputs))
-  * `inputs` An object that represents all the inputs for the visualisation cell.
+  - `inputs` An object that represents all the inputs for the visualisation cell.
 If an input is named it can be addressed by it's name `inputs.param`.
 It can also be address using the array on the inputs object eg. `inputs[0]`.
 Nameless parameters are in the array but can't be addressed directly.
-* `onConfig` (function(configuration))
+- `onConfig` (function(configuration))

 ## Restrictions

 To prevent cross site scripting attacks (XSS) visualisations are restricted from performing some actions.
-Visualisations run in a HTML 5 sandbox with the `allow-scripts` flag.
+Visualisations run in a HTML 5 sandbox with the `allow-same-origin allow-scripts` flags additionally all visualisations are served from the `rur.bigcrunch.io` domain.
 [Iframe sandbox reference](https://www.w3schools.com/tags/att_iframe_sandbox.asp)